Snowflakeeee/Portfolio/README.md

 * Visual Studio 2019
 * Visual Studio Code 2019
 * PyCharm
+* TestRail - a web-based test management tool used by testers, developers and other stake holders to manage, track and organize software testing efforts
 * Blender - is an open-source 3D computer graphics software tool set used for creating animated films, visual effects, art, 3D-printed models, motion graphics, interactive 3D applications, virtual reality, and, formerly, video games
 * Krita - painting software that provides businesses with tools to create and share professional paintings or sketches on a centralized platform.
 * Git, GitHub